Vegan Irish Stew

 Ingredient Notes

-- Aromatics – The usual mix of onion, celery, carrots, and garlic makes a great base of flavor, texture, and color to the stew.
+• Aromatics – The usual mix of onion, celery, carrots, and garlic gives the stew a great base of flavor, texture, and color.

-- Flour – We used unbleached all-purpose flour, but whole wheat, spelt, or oat flour will work great too.
+• Flour – We used unbleached all-purpose flour, but whole wheat, spelt, or oat flour will also work.

 Adjusting For Dietary Restrictions

-- Nightshade-free: In place of the tomato paste, use canned pumpkin puree, butternut squash puree, or sweet potato puree.
-In place of potatoes, use white sweet potatoes or yams.
+• Nightshade-free: Instead of the tomato paste, use canned pumpkin puree, butternut squash puree, or sweet potato puree.
+Instead of potatoes, use white sweet potatoes or yams.

 How To Make Vegan Irish Stew

-Making Irish stew vegan is easy as can be!
+Making Irish stew vegan is as easy as can be!

 Here is a quick look at the steps with photos for reference (note: the full printable recipe card is below):